sqrew/tunes/book/src/introduction.md

 ## Who is it for?

-**Tunes is designed for developers who want to create sound, not just play it back.**
+**Tunes is designed for developers who want to create sound, not merely play it back.**

 ### Game Developers
 Build dynamic soundscapes that respond to gameplay.
 Generate procedural sound effects.
 Create adaptive music systems.
-Perfect for:
+Suitable for:
 - Roguelikes with generative soundtracks
 - Rhythm games that compose on-the-fly
 - Ambient games with evolving audio